jwatson-CO-edu/SPARROW/LISP/dev.md

     - Place?: An node between processes that evaluates fragments
         * Fragment Requirements
         * Un/met
+        * Can well allow multiple fragment sets to accumulate? --> If so, need something like a structure to keep bundles of satisfactory fragments together?
+            - How can the programmer violate bundle requirments?
+            - Should the place be allowed to resolve?
+            - Is there a way to implement per-bundle synchronization?, When is this necessary?
+                * Literature should have something to say about bottlenecks
     - Process?: A node that transforms fragments
         * Compute cost
     - Places and processes can probably go in the Instruction Memory